Types of Cyber Security Threats in 2021 and How to Prevent Them

 Using programs that can quickly cycle through dictionary-type databases, attackers can quickly try possibly thousands of password combinations for a single user account.
 If very weak or dictionary-based passwords are used by end-users, there is a high probability that with a bit of time, the password can be “cracked”.

 Another type of password attack is called the pass-the-hash attack.
 The pass-the-hash attack can be used in both Linux and Windows environments to capture the “hashed” or encrypted value of a password and simply replaying that value to access resources.

 There are many tools available that allow attackers to easily parse system memory, looking for hashed passwords that are stored there.
 While there are new Windows features available to combat this, many organizations are still running older or unpatched Windows versions that make them susceptible to this form of password cyber attack.

 Insider Threats come from your own employees.
 Well-meaning end-users as well as unscrupulous users both pose different threats to Internet security and your organization’s data.

 Shadow IT is any software used by individuals in your organization that is not a company-sanctioned or IT-approved software or service.
 Users may inadvertently use shadow IT by simply making use of a cloud service to make file sharing easier or by using a new cloud service for communicating with members of the department or team.

-However, shadow IT is extremely dangerous as it can open your organization up to data leak and loss dangers and compliance violations.
+However, shadow IT is extremely dangerous as it can open your organization up to data leaks and loss dangers, and compliance violations.